ado1d/Design-pattern---code-smells/description.md

 ### Observer: push vs pull notifications

-**Push vs pull** – The Observer pattern establishes a one‑to‑many dependency【464178753879930†L101-L105】.
+**Push vs pull** – The Observer pattern establishes a one‑to‑many dependency.
 There are two common notification styles.
 In the **push** model, the subject sends the data along with the notification.
 Observers simply consume the provided data.
 In the **pull** model, the subject sends only a simple notification (e.g., “I changed”) and observers query the subject for details.

 **Temperature sensor example** – We model a temperature sensor (`Subject`) and displays (`Observers`).
 In the push approach, the sensor notifies observers with the temperature value.
 In the pull approach, observers call back to the sensor to read the latest temperature.